Huulamnguyen/sinatra-api-backend-starter-code/README.md

-# Phase 3 Project Guidelines
+# Sinatra API Backend Starter Code

-## Learning Goals
+## Usage

 - Build a web basic API with Sinatra and Active Record to support a React frontend

 ## Introduction

-Congrats on getting through all the material for Phase 3!
-Now's the time to put it all together and build something from scratch to reinforce what you know and expand your horizons.

-The focus of this project is **building a Sinatra API backend** that uses **Active Record** to access and persist data in a database, which will be used by a separate **React frontend** that interacts with the database via the API.
+The focus of this starter code is **building a Sinatra API backend** that uses **Active Record** to access and persist data in a database, which will be used by a separate **React frontend** that interacts with the database via the API.

-## Requirements
+## Common Requirements for a Sinatra API application

-For this project, you must:

 - Use Active Record to interact with a database.
 - Have a minimum of two models with a one-to-many relationship.